-Alternative D includes spring (March-April) and fall (October-November) HFEs; proactive spring HFEs (24 hr, 45,000 cfs) would be tested (April, May, or June) in high-volume years; no spring HFEs the first 2 yr; and extended-duration fall HFEs (up to 250-hr duration, up to 45,000 cfs), up to four in a 20-yr period.
-As a result, Alternative D has a greater frequency of fall and spring HFEs compared to Alternative A. Monthly water volumes would be similar to Alternative E, but August and September would have higher volumes and January-July would have slightly lower volumes than Alternative E. A 2- or 3-yr test for invertebrate production would reduce flows to the minimum for the month on Saturdays and Sundays in May-August starting the third year of the LTEMP period.
-If successful, these flows would be implemented for the remainder of the LTEMP period (up to 18 yr total), resulting in few, if any, growing-season extended high flows during those years.
-Low summer flows (July-September) would be tested in two or three of the second 10 yr.
-This alternative has very few growing-season extended low flows, as well as slightly fewer nongrowing-season extended low or high flows, because of the monthly pattern of flows as well as the amount of daily fluctuations.
-Alternative D has frequent growing-season extended high flows but not as many as Alternative A. Seasons, especially nongrowing seasons, without extended low or high flows are frequent.
-The model results for each of the metrics as well as the overall score for Alternative D are presented in Table G-15 for long-term strategy D1, in Table G-16 for D2, in Table G-17 for D3, and in Table G-18 for D4.
+Alternative D includes spring (March-April) and fall (October-November) HFEs; proactive spring HFEs (24 hours, 45,000 cfs) would be tested (April, May, or June) in highvolume years; no spring HFEs the first 2 years; and extended-duration fall HFEs (up to 250-hour duration, up to 45,000 cfs), up to four in a 20-year period.
+As a result, Alternative D has a greater frequency of fall and spring HFEs compared to the Alternative A. Monthly water volumes would be similar to Alternative E but August and September would have higher volumes and January through July would be slightly lower than Alternative E. A 2- or 3-year test for invertebrate production would reduce flows to the minimum flow for the month on Saturdays and Sundays in May through August starting the third year of the LTEMP period; if successful, these flows would be implemented for the remainder of the LTEMP period (up to 18 years total), resulting in few, if any, growing season extended high flows during those years.
+Low summer flows (July, August, September) would be tested in two or three of the second 10 years.
+This alternative has very few growing season extended low flows, as well as slightly fewer non-growing season extended low or high flows, due to the monthly pattern of flows as well as the amount of daily fluctuations.
+Alternative D has frequent growing season extended high flows but not as many as under Alternative A. Seasons, especially non-growing seasons, without extended low or high flows are frequent.
+The model results for each of the metrics as well as the overall score for this alternative are presented for long-term strategy D1 (Table G-15) followed by long-term strategies D2 (Table G-16), D3 (Table G-17), and D4 (Table G-18).